French Culinary Tours : Intensive Cooking with TIK

 Filed Under Destination Features, Recipes, Special Occasions

 The French know gourmet cuisine, which is why we feature so many culinary vacations in France.
 This is no more evident than on the holidays.
 Le Réveillon is one of the biggest meals of the year, and it's served on Christmas Eve following midnight mass.
-Yes, you read that right - it takes place after midnight; hence the word 'réveillon' which means 'awakening' as the dinner often goes into early… Read
+Yes, you read that right - it takes place after midnight; hence the word 'réveillon' means 'awakening' as the dinner often goes into the early… Read

 Post